top of page

 • The adult sense of self is aware of their own self-agency, and actively develops that, asking for support rather than automatically going to a place of helplessness.

-• The adult sense of self knows the difference between a thought and a feeling, wants and needs.
+• The adult sense of self knows the difference between a thought and a feeling and wants and needs.

 • The adult sense of self is strategic rather than manipulative.